jreel/jreel.github.io/_posts/2017-07-20-installing-jekyll-on-windows.md

 2. Follow [Dave Ruper's guide to install Jekyll](http://daverupert.com/2016/04/jekyll-on-windows-with-bash/) on Bash on Ubuntu on Windows.

 3. From within your Jekyll project directory, run `jekyll serve`.
 Browse to your site at [http://localhost:4000](http://localhost:4000).
-Jump for joy. *(Jumping in rage instead?
-See "Not working?" below.)*
+Jump for joy.

+   *(Jumping in rage instead?
+Consult the "Not working?" section below.)*

 That's the *minimum* necessary.
 If you want to use any Ruby gems (for plugins or other additional functionality), you'll likely have to install other packages as well.
      If you get errors when trying to `gem install` anything, check [Dave's guide to install Ruby](http://daverupert.com/2016/06/ruby-on-rails-on-bash-on-ubuntu-on-windows/) to see how to install some